|Please forward all comments, suggestions or submissions to - deserterownersgroup(email at) yahoo.com

-Ray Caldwell's Autodynamic's Corp. was already an established racing company when in 1967 they got into the dune buggy business
+Ray Caldwell's Autodynamic's Corp. was already a well established racing company when in 1967 they got into the dune

-with Alex Dearborn introduced the Series 1 Deserter.
-The Series 1 dune buggy sold briskly for three years and helped support the Autodynamic's racing effort.
+the Series 1 dune buggy sold briskly for three years and helped support the Autodynamic's racing effort.
 While the basic

 The Hay Days (1969-1972)

-add some distinction between the Bounty Hunter vs. Deserter GT or even the Marauder GT's, here's a bit to go on.
+and add some distinction between the Bounty Hunter vs. Deserter GT or even the Marauder GT's, here's a bit to go on.

 Somewhere around 1969 the Autodynamics Deserter S1 had a face-lift with the Bounty Hunter front end grafted to the familiar

 Deserter 84-inch wheelbase.
 The Deserter GT buggy as it was called was not an exact copy of the Bounty Hunter, but a fully

-s-t-r-e-t-c-h-i-n-g them after the windshield posts in the seat area, to some actually improved on the original looks of the Bounty Hunter!
+s-t-r-e-t-c-h-i-n-g them after the windshield posts in the seat area, to some actually improved on the original looks of the

-Other modifications or changes from the Bounty Hunter included a larger rear apron that did a pretty good job of
+Other modifications or changes from the Bounty Hunter included a larger (extended) rear apron that did a pretty good job of

-covering more of the VW engine and most of the Corvair engine helped keep the Massachusetts DMV and local police happy.
-A newer version of
+covering more of the VW engine and most of the Corvair engine helped keep the Massachusetts DMV and local police

-many options specific to the GT that really set them apart from the average buggy suppliers.
-It was easy to personalize your car
+offered many options specific to the GT that really set them apart from the average buggy suppliers.
+It was easy to

 Total Deserter S1 or Mk1 Manx clone bodies = estimated at 802.